gmiklos-inst/codelabs/todo-spring/4-database-access.md

 ```

 You can also create a separate `application.properties` file under `test/resources` to use a separate
 database when running your integrationt tests.
+The checkpoints will use a database called `integrationtest`.

 ## Apply these changes
 It is time we start using a real `Repository`!